 AMERICAN CONTRACTORS INSURANCE GROUP LTD. (together with its subsidiaries, referred to as the “ACIG”) writes insurance policies and provides related services to the construction industry.
-The policies cover workers compensation, general liability, automobile liability and subcontractor/supplier default exposures.
-The services include underwriting, supervision of claims, policy filings and issuance, loss and quality control, engineering services and brokerage placements.
+The policies cover workers compensation, general liability, automobile liability, subcontractor/supplier default exposures and CCIPs.
+The services include underwriting, supervision of claims, policy filings and issuance, safety and quality control, risk management services.

 The business was commenced in 1981 under the name of “American Risk Transfer Insurance Co.
 Ltd.” It was formed by a select group of larger U.S. contractors with the following mission:

-ACIG is a Bermuda corporation and initially was organized to write reinsurance coverages for its members.
+ACIG is a Bermuda corporation initially organized to write reinsurance coverages for its Members.
 At the time, the U.S. tax laws provided favorable tax treatment for such offshore reinsurance companies.
 However in 1986, Congress changed the tax laws to eliminate many of these tax advantages.

 Thereafter, ACIG gradually transformed the nature of its business from reinsurance to direct insurance.
 Today, it issues all of its liability and indemnity primary policies.
 Its workers compensation company (currently licensed in 49 states as well as the District of Columbia) writes substantially all of the workers compensation coverages that it issues.
 This transformation from a reinsurance carrier to a direct insurance company is largely complete because the workers compensation company is licensed in all states, except New Hampshire.
 ACIG does not anticipate being licensed in New Hampshire in the foreseeable future.